-How to enable quiet notifications in iOS 15
+How to enable quiet notifications in iOS 15 and iOS 16

 - Open iPhone Settings and tap Notifications.
 You may also swipe left on a notification in the Notification Center and tap Options > View Settings.